leichgardt/dir_monitor/README.md

 # Dir monitor

 This is a directory content monitor - client-server application.
-A server watches for changes in the directory and quickly updates it on the client if some content changes.
+The server watches for changes in the directory and quickly updates it on the client if some content changes.
 The client app is a simple web page with a table of files.
-Client and server can work independently.
+The client and the server can work independently.

-Web application and monitor split into two programs.
+Web application and monitor are split into two programs.

 Monitor parameters specifies at script launch as command arguments.
 Other settings specifies in environment variables.

 # Features
 * Asyncio
-* Microservices architecture: monitor, web-server, client
+* Backend microservice architecture: split monitor and web-server
 * Recursive monitoring of directories

 Microservices allow to horizontal scaling of server.
 One monitor and pool of servers can service many clients.

-The client `index.html` file delivers by the server, but for more client-server independency it can be achieved by distributing static files using Nginx (or another webserver)
+The client `index.html` file is delivering by the server, but for more client-server independency it can be achieved by Nginx static files distributing (or another webserver).

 ***